 it’s designed to complement Apple’s MacBook range with availability in Silver, Gold, Rose Gold, and Space grey colours.

-Satechi USB-C Dual Multimedia Adapter - Best adapter for two-port MacBooks
+Satechi USB-C Dual Multimedia Adapter - Best multiport adapter for 4K HDMI

-This is another Satechi multimedia adapter that uses the dual USB-C ports of a MacBook to connect to a hub of ports, including two USB-A ports, a Gigabit Ethernet port, SD and Micro SD Card reader, a USB-C charging port (60W) and two HDMI ports.
+This multimedia adapter uses the dual USB-C ports of a MacBook to connect to a hub of ports, including two USB-A ports, a Gigabit Ethernet port, SD and Micro SD Card reader, a USB-C charging port (60W) and two HDMI ports.

-It is compatible with MacBook models with two side USB-C ports, such as the 2019/2018 MacBook Pro, and 2018 MacBook Air, plus the 2018 Mac Mini.
+It is compatible with MacBook models with two side USB-C ports on the same side.
 It does not support MacBook models with a single USB-C port.

 One of the HDMI ports can handle 4K at 60Hz port, while the other supports 4K at 30Hz.

-Satechi USB-C Dual 4K HDMI Adapter - Best adapter for 4K displays
+Satechi USB-C Dual 4K HDMI Adapter - Best adapter for dual 4K displays

 This simple double-HDMI adapter also includes a USB-C PD charging port (at up to 60W) so you can keep your MacBook charged while it's in use.

-It is compatible with MacBook models with two side USB-C ports, just like the Multimedia adapter reviewed above.
+It is compatible with MacBook models with two side USB-C ports, and weighs 62g (2.2oz).

-Plugable USB-C to HDMI Multiport Adapter - Best alternative to Apple USB-C Digital AV Multiport Adapter
+Plugable USB-C to HDMI Multiport Adapter - Best alternative to Apple AV Multiport Adapter

 Apple got a lot of flack when moving to USB-C because it meant that many of its users had to buy one or more adapters to replicate the ports they were used to, and needed.